jrandj/redhat/README.md

 		swap # confirm swap is available
         ```

-    * Create a new logical volume (LV-A) with a size of 30 extends that belongs to the volume group VG-A (with a PE size of 32M).
+    * Create a new logical volume (LV-A) with a size of 30 extents that belongs to the volume group VG-A (with a PE size of 32M).
 After creating the volume, configure the server to mount it persistently on `/mnt`:
         ```shell
+		# observe through fdisk -l and df -h that /dev/vdc is available with no file system
+		yum provides pvcreate # lvm2 identified
+		yum install lvm2 -y
+		pvcreate /dev/vdc
+		vgcreate VG-A /dev/vdc -s 32M
+		lvcreate -n LV-A -l 30 VG-A
+		mkfs.xfs /dev/VG-A/LV-A
+		# note in directory /dev/mapper the name is VG--A-LV--A
+		# add an entry to /etc/fstab at /dev/mapper/VG--A-LV--A and /mnt (note that you can mount without the UUID here)
+		mount -a
+		df -h # verify that LV-A is mounted
         ```

     * On the host, not the guest VM, utilise ldap.linuxacademy.com for SSO, and configure AutoFS to mount user's home directories on login.
 Make sure to use Kerberos:
         ```shell
+		# this objective is no longer required in RHCSA 8
         ```

     * Change the hostname of the guest to "RHCSA":
         ```shell
+		hostnamectl set-hostname rhcsa
         ```